 You could also decide to rent or sell the property.
 If you decided to rent the property someone would have to take over the responsibility of property management and become the landlord.
 If you decide to sell, you may be able to split the proceeds equally and walk away.
 Each decision comes with its own set of barriers, so make sure all heirs are on the same page when deciding what to do with the home.

 Refinancing an inherited property is one way to distribute its value among all heirs.
 However, it can be extremely complex and expensive if you’re not careful.
 That’s why you may want to explore your other options before moving forward with this financial decision.
 Also, all heirs must be on the same page.
-Make sure you get all your decisions in writing or consult with an attorney to handle the legalities of this matter.
+Make sure you get all your decisions in writing or consult with an attorney.

 Tips on Refinancing Inherited Property

 - Consider talking to a financial advisor about refinancing an inherited property.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- If you do decide to refinance your inherited property, you’ll have to find a mortgage lender once the property is transferred in your name.
+- If you decide to refinance your inherited property, you’ll have to find a suitable mortgage lender.
 You can find out how mortgage lenders operate by reading reviews.